Predictably Irrational: The Power of Placebo

 In chapter 10, Ariely started out with a medical procedure called internal mammary artery ligation for chest pain.
 The interesting twist is when a cardiologist decided to test the efficacy of this procedure by performing a placebo procedure.
 The result showed that the placebo is equally effective, thereby disputing the effectiveness of the original surgery.
 This example is one of many that illustrate the power of placebo in medical science.

 While the effect of placebo has been knowingly and unknowingly practiced for millennia, the interesting observation Ariely and his collaborators made was that prices of the prescribed medicine can be used as a placebo as well.
 This chapter ended with a complex and moral question as to whether or not the placebo effect in medicine should be studied more closely or even eliminated systematically.

 Television adaptation

 In November 2021, it was reported that NBC had put a pilot commitment to a television series adaptation of the book titled The Irrational with Arika Lisanne Mittman as executive producer.
 In February 2022, it was announced that NBC had given the production a pilot order.
 In December 2022, it was announced that NBC had given the production a series order with Jesse L. Martin set to star.
+In May 2023, it was announced that the series would premiere in the 2023–24 television season.
+The series premiered on September 25, 2023.